xapple/forest_puller/notes.md

 * Fix repetition in `land_use` and `subdivision`

-# Todo

-* Row headers, make them readable
+* Row headers, make them all readable

+* Convert all units

 * Specific NaNs with all combination of identifiers.

-* Convert units

 * Recompute the line 10 (total) as a sanity check